thepembeweb/angular-mystore-app/README.md

 ![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)

 The application contains a variety of different Angular components that communicate with each other, such as this product list component that renders a list of items that the user can shop for.

-The app showcases a full single-page ecommerce application.
+This application demonstrates a full single-page ecommerce application with Angular called MyStore.
+It consists of the following pages:
+- `homepage` - displays list of products
+- `details` - displays product details
+- `cart` - displays cart details i.e customer details and the selected products
+- `confirmation` - displays the confirmed order details

 ## Installation